 We all have amazing potential to be successful and good at something.
 And becoming good at something like kayaking can skyrocket our confidence and self-worth in all aspects of our lives.
 Setting goals is an important part of developing that success on the water and off the water.

 You may ask: What if I set a goal and then fail to achieve it?
 Fear of failure is probably the biggest reason people don't set goals.
 Yet there is opportunity in failure.
 Most successful people know this.
-When I was competing on the whitewater kayaking freestyle circuit I always learned more from the competitions in which I 'failed' than the ones in which I made the podium.
+When I was competing on the whitewater kayaking freestyle circuit, I always learned more from the competitions in which I 'failed' than the ones in which I made the podium.
 Failure is in the eye of the beholder.
 You can choose to see an opportunity to learn from your mistakes and experience or you can choose to allow 'failure' to hold you back.
 It's all in your attitude and if you have a strong set of goals then it's easier to learn from the situation and then set those lessons in motion toward your goal.

 Now let's get to the good stuff of how to set goals.

 These are the basics of goal setting.
-I encourage you to reflect on your paddling and set a few goals for the summer.
+I encourage you to reflect on your paddling and set a few goals for the year.
 Start off small with goals and steps that you feel are attainable.
 Once you see the results from these then start setting loftier goals.
 Keep your goals in sight, take the steps and get ready for your potential on and off the water to explode!